TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 ### Step 2: Installing Ruby

 Now we are ready to install Ruby.
 To do so we are going to use a tool called `rbenv`, which makes it easy to install Ruby and manage it's versions.

+Before continuing, run `rvm -v`, if it says `Command 'rvm' not found...` You are good to go.

+Otherwise you have rvm already installed and you can update ruby using [this](https://rvm.io/rvm/basics#installing-rubies) documentation.
+Or, the preferred option, remove rvm and install rbenv.
+To do that, simply run `rvm implode`, then continue with this guide.

 #### Step 2.1: Installing Rbenv